-- 7-2.3 Establishing the annual budget - a) A permanent Budget Committee will be comprised of four members: two members of the Finance Committee and two members of the Coordinating Committee.
+7-2.3 Establishing the annual budget

+- A permanent Budget Committee will be composed of four members: two members of the Finance Committee and two members of the Coordinating Committee.
 Members from the Finance Committee shall include the state treasurer and one at-large member.
 The state treasurer shall serve on the budget working group for the duration of his/her tenure.
 The at-large member shall serve for a non-repeating terms of one year.
-Members from the Coordinating Committee shall include the Finance Committee and one at-large member.
+Members from the Coordinating Committee shall include the Coordinating Committee liaison to the Finance Committee and one at-large member.
 The liaison to the Finance Committee shall serve on the budget working group for the duration of his/her tenure.
-The at-large member.
-The liaison to the Finance Committee shall serve on the budget working group for the duration of his/her tenure.
-The at-large member shall serve for a non-repeating term of one year. - b) After September 30 of each year, the Budget Committee will determine the total amount of funds to be made available for next year's annual budget. - c) In no case, may the total amount determined for the calendar year budget exceed the estimated revenues for the upcoming year, as established by the Finance Committee.
+The at-large member shall serve for a non-repeating term of one year. - b) During the fourth quarter of each fiscal year, the Budget Committee shall determine the total amount of funds to be made available for next fiscal year's annual budget.